ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 What society is currently trying, albeit lazily, is working with the same concept of growth, but decoupling it from damage to the environment.
 It’s a good step, and we’re getting better at that.
 However, the decoupling growth from the use of natural resources is not going so well.
 We have the concept of ‘sustainability,’ but it doesn’t solve things like consumerism, corporate greed or bad debt.
 It doesn’t solve our overuse of land, soils and rainforests.

 A common traditional argument to the world bursting at the seams is that “we’ll get more efficient.”
 But how much more?
-Currently, we’d need two hundred times the raw materials to raise everyone to a developed-country level of prosperity in the income sense.
+Currently, we’d need two hundred times the raw materials to raise everyone to a developed-country level of prosperity at current standards of living.
 So it’s a struggle to see what technological improvements are going to bring more than a two-hundredfold efficiency improvement.
 Decoupling isn’t going to work.

-## The metric of choice
+## Instead, let’s replace GDP with something better

-Ideally, a completely different economic structure is needed for the world: We stop measuring growth via GDP.
-Instead, we measure societal growth, in improvement in people’s lives.

-In other words, we don’t measure prosperity, GDP and growth, in monetary terms.
-We take a step back, to the original intention of the whole thing - **measuring what actually makes people prosperous, content and happy.** After all, GDP exists just to approximate and drive companies towards maximising people’s happiness in the first place, but it is clearly failing because a) GDP isn’t actually measuring prosperity any more, and b) the proceeds are being unequally distributed, away from those that GDP would actually benefit.
+A completely different economic structure is needed for the world: We stop measuring growth via GDP.
+We take a step back, to the original intention of the whole thing - measuring what actually makes people prosperous, content and happy.
+After all, GDP exists just to approximate and drive companies towards maximising people’s happiness in the first place, but it is clearly failing because a) GDP isn’t actually measuring prosperity any more, and b) the proceeds are being unequally distributed, away from those that GDP would actually benefit.

 So what’s the metric? **Growth of _actual_ prosperity - quality of our health, lives and relationships, and feeling of meaning and belonging.**